In Arizona, restitution liens are available to all victims of crime who have been awarded restitution by a Judge.

 There are two types of liens:

 A victim can file a lien once a Judge orders restitution.
 The victim becomes the lien holder and is responsible for releasing the lien once the restitution is paid in full.
 A victim wishing to file their own lien will have to provide the Victim Services Unit with the last known address and date of birth of the defendant and a description and address of the property.
-For more information about property, victims can access the recorders office via Internet at www.recorder.maricopa.gov.
-VSU can assist with Motor Vehicle record's, obtain certified copies of the Minute Entries, and a Judges signature.
-For more information on guides and sample forms, contact APD Victim Services Unit at the numbers above.
+For more information about property, victims can access the Recorder's Office via Internet.
+The Victim Services Unit (VSU) can assist with Motor Vehicle record's, obtain certified copies of the Minute Entries, and a Judges signature.
+For more information on guides and sample forms, contact APD Victim Services Unit.